 Choose two acrylic paint colors that will compliment each other.
 Paint-on the first coat and allow it to dry.

 Next, brush-on a coat of a crackle-finish medium, such as FolkArt Crackle Medium (available on Amazon).
 Allow this to dry overnight.

 Next comes the fun part.
 When you paint a layer of a secondary, complimentary color over the top of the crackle-medium, the new paint will immediately crackle to expose little hints of the color beneath.
 Apply only one coat of the secondary color, brushing in a single direction.
 Avoid over-brushing, which will fill-in the cracks.

 Photo Frames & Mirrors

 Old family photos take on historical significance when framed in old French doors.
 Transom mirrors bounce light off of a high ceiling.
 An outdoor window mirror brings the backyard right up to the back porch.
-A sturdy, ledged mirror reflects the outdoors to an upstairs landing and allows a perch for some whimsical wooden animals.
+A sturdy, mirror with a sill reflects the outdoors to an upstairs landing and allows a perch for some whimsical wooden animals.
 Cartoon characters find a new home in a brightly colored window frame.

 Installing new glass or mirrors in your window frame will add a finished look and sturdiness to a window.
 By far the easiest way to do this is to pack-up your cleaned-and-prepped frame and take it to a local glass dealer.